parallax background

 This is not ideal, but it is inevitable.

 Fortunately, that there’s a window of opportunity to turn these global challenges into positive forces.
 However, we shouldn’t rely on other people to be the change.
-As entrepreneurs, we can all do our part to strengthen capitalism and make a positive impact.
+As entrepreneurs, we can all do our part to make a positive impact.
 Every little bit counts, every little bit matters.
 Major transformational change often starts with small, seemingly insignificant acts that later prove to be monumental.

 It’s going to be a difficult journey, no doubt.
 But experience has taught me that opportunity tends to hide where it is darkest, where uncertainty infiltrates every input and every forecast.
 Just keep your flashlights handy and remember that nothing worthwhile in history has ever been achieved without fortitude and a series of failures.